Detection of Brucella Spp. in Raw Milk and Dairy Products of Traditional Domestic Dairy Sale Centers by Real-time PCR in Semnan

 Authors

-1 Food Hygiene Department, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran
+1 Department of Food Hygiene, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran

-2 Pathobiology Department, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran
+2 Department of Pathobiology, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran.

 Abstract